Skip to main content

 Sustainable Bioeconomy Interagency Working Group

-The Biomass Research and Development (BR&D) Board's Sustainable Bioeconomy Interagency Working Group (SB–IWG) supports the BR&D Board’s commitment to integrating sustainability into federal bioeconomy activities.
-The SB–IWG fosters collaboration and communication between agencies with diverse missions and capabilities to accelerate analyses and research on the contributions the bioeconomy can make to a sustainable future.
+The Biomass Research and Development (BR&D) Board's Sustainable Bioeconomy Interagency Working Group (SB–IWG) supports the BR&D Board’s commitment to advancing federal bioeconomy activities.
+The SB–IWG fosters collaboration and communication between agencies to accelerate analyses and research on the contributions of the bioeconomy in the future.

-The SB–IWG exchanges and synthesizes information on costs and benefits to address questions from diverse stakeholders.
-The group then provides actionable information and frameworks that the BR&D Board and relevant agencies can use to inform decisions and investments that optimize economic, social, and environmental outcomes.
+The SB–IWG exchanges and synthesizes information on costs and benefits to address questions from relevant stakeholders.
+The group then provides actionable information and frameworks that the BR&D Board and relevant agencies can use to inform decisions that optimize economic outcomes and advance energy security.

 A sunset over a farm